sylodev/documentation/scripts/tags/global.md

   {
     input: "{#if;true;{channel.send;yay};{channel.send;nay}}",
     output: "yay",
     note: 'Because this is a keyword tag, only "yay" will be sent.
-Regular tags would run send both "yay" and "nay".', },
+Regular tags would run and send both "yay" and "nay".', },
 ];
 ```

 ## `{#for;init;iterable;body}`

-Iterate over array items or loop however many times is necessary.
+Iterates over array items until `{#break}` is encountered or it reaches the end of the array.

 ```
 {=array;{[one;two;three]}}
-{#for;{=item};{$array};{$item}}
+{#for;{=item};{$array};{$item}}  // one two three
 ```

 ## `{#break}`

-Break for-loops early.
-In the example, only the first item would ever be output.
+Breaks for-loops early.
+In this example, only the first item would ever be output.

 ```
 {=array;{[one;two;three]}}